Japanese Sample Food Making Experience and Asakusa History Tour

 After the workshop, head over to Kappabashi Street (Kappabashi Dougu Gai), which is lined with over 170 shops specializing and selling all things culinary, including dishes, pots, pans, cooking utensils, knives, and of course, sampuru food displays like the one you made in the workshop.
 At nearly a kilometer long and with over 100 years of history, this area is considered one of the world’s best for kitchenware.

 Next, visit Sensoji Temple (also known as Asakusa Kannon Temple), which is Tokyo’s most popular and oldest temple.
 While approaching the temple, you’ll be able to see the iconic Kaminarimon (Thunder Gate) with its huge red chochin lantern that is not only a symbol of Asakusa, but also an icon for the city of Tokyo.
-You’ll walk through and learn about Nakamise Dori, a 200-meter street with a few centuries of history and is a great place for purchasing souvenirs.
-Once you arrive at the main temple of Sensoji, you’ll be able to see the 1400 year old Kannon statue, while learning about Shinto and Buddhism (and the difference between temples and shrines in Japan).
-The tour guide will also show you how to properly burn incense at the burner in front of the temple’s stairs, help you with omikuji fortunes, and getting omamori charms to complete your trip.
+Moreover, You’ll walk through and learn about Nakamise Dori, a 200-meter street with a few centuries of history and is a great place for purchasing souvenirs.
+Once you arrive at the main temple of Sensoji, known as the site of the statue the 1400 year old Kannon statue (the Kannon statue in Sensoji Temple is considered a “secret Buddha” and is not accessible to the public).You will have the opportunity to learn about Shinto and Buddhism (and the difference between temples and shrines in Japan) The tour guide will also show you how to properly burn incense at the burner in front of the temple’s stairs, help you with omikuji fortunes, and getting omamori charms to complete your trip.